 This article outlines what is required to successfully integrate an organisation’s purpose and values to the point where it becomes an Purpose-Driven organisation.

 While there are many benefits to being a Purpose-Driven organisation it is not a magic wand.
-While it is easy to articulate a purpose a set of values, it is much more difficult to embed them in the organisation.
+While it is relatively easy to articulate a purpose a set of values, research has shown that many organisations have a hard time embedding it in their strategic decision-making and operations.
 This is because it requires the purpose and values to be consistently applied across all of its disciplines and activities.

 It takes a lot of skill and understanding to embed Purpose into the organisation, which is why so few companies really can pull it off.
 There are many barriers to be overcome and requires effort, commitment and strong leadership to make it work.
 This process must, therefore, be by the CEO and the top leadership team.

 One of the main benefits of being Purpose-Driven is that it changes the way people in the organisations think, act and communicate.
 This changes the way the organisation does business.
 If it does not happen then the organisations actions will not match their stated purpose.
 Stakeholders, including customers, suppliers and shareholders will catch on very quickly which can cause irreparable damage to their reputation.